 If you’ve got 1’s or 6’s in your command dice you can move, potentially quite fast.
 Some tanks have a “fast” attribute which allows them to convert any other dice into a drive dice.
 This means they’re guaranteed to be able to move, other vehicles aren’t.
 I can see some people getting upset about not being able to move when they want or as fast as they want.
 On top of this, move distances are random, although the standard move is 2d6″ so at least it’s on a bell curve and therefore somewhat predictable.

 It’s not unusual to be able to move 4d6″ or even 6d6″ in a single activation.
 If you’ve already acquired a target it’s quite possible to do a massive charge and nail them in the flank as you drive by.
 Flank hits are very nasty.
 The “fast” tanks have a big advantage here, and positioning is crucial.
 Most of the game is about trying to drive your tank into an advantageous position, with the target acquired and the gun laid onto them and loaded.

 One unusual rule that looks like a bit of fun is that bridges are pretty rickety.
 You have to dice to cross one, and if you try crossing a weak bridge in a big tank you might just collapse it.
-Wooden bridges will permit only the very lightest to pass, and even stone ones might crack if you take the heaviest of the heavies across.
+Wooden bridges will let only the very lightest pass, and even stone ones might crack if you take the heaviest of the heavies across.
 If it does collapse it’s an insta-kill for your big fat Elefant or KV.